alexandre-deceneux/OrgChartDart/README.md

 # OrgChartDart

-A library for Dart developers.
-It is awesome.
+A organizational chart version from Google Charts for Dart.

 ## Usage